0nix/ggj21/twine/evidence_questioning.md

 "Oh you're going to basic quote party doctrine to me?
 Should I recite the national anthem as well since we're quizzing each other on basic education?"
 Lieutenant Sessler responds, letting out a nasty nasal tone as he did.

 "You misunderstand me, Lieutenant Sessler."
 Sergeant Bayer says, raising his voice yet again to what you could call a low-volume shout.
 "This ministry by its very nature must have eyes and ears, everywhere.
 And it has.
-We know everything because for this Nation to survive the blasted enemy at our gates, and within this very city, we MUST know everything."
+We know everything because for this Nation to survive the enemy at our gates, and within this very city, we MUST know everything."

 Sergeant Bayer takes a deep breath to continue his sermon.
 "And now...
 Now!
 Now I find out that we have a massive blind spot.
 A memory hole where all information goes to die, and its name is Nadine Leitzka.
 And to my endless luck and fortune, we happened to stumble upon her!" /n/n He chuckles before continuing.
-"It's quite convenient, almost as if written by a third-rate hack!"
+"It's quite convenient, almost as if conjured up by a third-rate hack writer!"

 Lieutenant Sessler shakes his head violently and smashes his fist on the metal table.
 "And your point is, Bayer!?"
 He snarls.